Monitoring, Evaluation, and Learning for Climate-SRHR Investments:

 Climate-SRHR interventions are diverse.
 Because this area of work is so new, there are no clearly established best practices or high-impact practices.
 Often, there is little-to-no evidence about what specific interventions might work to address interconnected climate and SRHR challenges (Amadi et al. 2025).
 Our section on climate-responsive design offers a framework for climate-responsive design principles, a rubric for evaluating the climate-responsiveness of proposed projects, and a tool for implementers to ensure their proposal design covers the essential elements of climate-responsive design.

-To learn more about identifying promising investments, visit Climate-Responsive Design.
+To learn more about how to identify promising investments, visit Climate-Responsive Design.

 Climate impacts may influence project and portfolio performance.